deviant art

 UPDATE - JULY 9, 2011

-We were planning to have Pixie's eye, enucleated surgically removed and the eyelids sutured shut, but I got lucky and found a vet who performs the other option we were given for her at the same price as the so called less expensive enucleation if performed by her primary Ophthalmologist.
+We were planning to have Pixie's eye, enucleated surgically removed and the eyelids sutured shut, but I got lucky and found a vet who performs the other option we were given for her at the same price as the so-called less expensive enucleation if performed by her primary Ophthalmologist.
 So, considering we could get the more cosmetic option of evisceration at the same price as an enucleation, which is what she had done to her other eye as her photo shows, we obviously chose the evisceration.

 So, on Saturday morning, July 9th, Pixie had her remaining eye eviscerated, meaning that the contents of her inner eye (iris, lens, vitreous humour- the clear gel that fills the space between the lens and the retina of the eyeball, retina, choroid) has been removed and a prosthetic ball has been added to fill her eye in.
 We would have had the other procedure done and as I mentioned had already planned on it.
 But, I will not lie and admit that I am so thankful to God for leading me to an Ophthalmologist who did both procedures for exactly the same price and all we had to do was choose based on Pixie's needs.

 After he examined her that Saturday morning he told me that he agreed with her primary Ophthalmologist.
 Either procedure would work just fine for her and that since he charged the same amount I only had to choose.
 He highly suggested I choose the evisceration due to her already losing an eye.
-With evisceration only the inner eye is removed.
+With evisceration, only the inner eye is removed.
 The cornea and eyelids remain.
 So, by having her keep an eye at least we would be able to see when she is asleep or awake and we wouldn't startle her.
 So, we took his advice, plus we honestly really love her permanent wink.
 She is an absolutely preciously darling girl who can steal anyone's heart!

 UPDATE - JULY 11, 2011

 Just two days post-op and she is having a tremendous amount of pain.
 It is quite heartbreaking to hear her whimper, moan & cry.
 The doctor said that this procedure would have more intense pain for a while longer after the surgery, but that she didn't need an e-collar while healing.
 I disagree when she rubs her eye and cries very loudly and starts trembling.
-Also, she has walked into quite a few things she normally doesn't due to still being effected by the anesthesia plus pain medicine.
+Also, she has walked into quite a few things she normally doesn't, due to still being affected by the anesthesia plus pain medicine.
 The doctor prescribed one 50mg Tramadol (Ultram) three times daily but a couple of times her pain level was so high that I gave her one and a half or even two.
 At least then she could get some rest.

 When she doesn't hit her eye by walking into something then her klutz of a sister, Moxie, will swat it with her tail as she walks by poor Pixie.
 Man does that make her cry.